-How ever you can imagine purple ombre hair, it can be created!
+However you can imagine purple ombre hair, it can be created!
 Spend time with your colorist going over all of the options open to your hair type and texture.
-More than likely, dark hair must have hair lightened where the ombre will go, as creative color “locks” on and shows up better on lighter shades of hair.
-If you’re going to do a complete color switch—dark to blonde, ash blonde to dark, or an all over creative tone—check with your colorist how soon you can add the ombre tones to your style.
-You might be able to do it all at once or might have to return to the salon to finish it all off.
+More than likely, though, dark hair must have hair lightened, as creative color “locks” on and shows up better on lighter shades of hair.

 If you need even more help with picking out cool purple ombre ideas, check out our fave looks below to inspire:

 1. Pale Orchid Ombre

 Have ash blonde, dirty blonde, pale brown or cool blonde hair?
 Match your locks with a pale purple hue like soft, pastel orchid.

 The colors of this purple ombre hairstyle does look a bit like a bouquet; there are strands of silvery lilac, pastel and darker purple hues.